 Becoming a Volunteer

 The first step in becoming a volunteer is to complete an application.
-Those age 14-17 years old must complete a Junior Volunteer application (2015 Application Coming Soon.
-Please check back in a few weeks)
+Those age 15-17 years old must complete a Junior Volunteer application

 .
 All others should complete an adult application

 Once the application has been completed, adult applicants should contact the Volunteer manager at (812) 450-2235 to schedule an interview.